GLOBAL MARKETS-Stocks rise on Ukraine diplomacy, ECB easing speculation

 Emerging stocks and currencies were broadly higher as diplomatic talks to moderate the crisis in Ukraine were set to continue, having made little apparent progress on Wednesday.

-European Union leaders meeting in Brussels on Thursday were set to warn but not sanction Russia, whose forced have seized control of Ukraine's Crimea region, diplomats said.
+European Union leaders meeting in Brussels on Thursday were set to warn but not sanction Russia, whose forces have seized control of Ukraine's Crimea region, diplomats said.

 "The worst case scenario on Ukraine has been avoided but clearly discussion will continue for some time and there is scope for instability in Ukraine for the time being," said Nick Stamenkovic, a bond strategist at RIA Capital Markets in Edinburgh.

-European stocks rose, with the FTSEurofirst 300 index up 0.43 percent.
-MSCI's world equity index , which tracks shares in 45 countries, was up 0.3 percent and its emerging market index was up 0.8 percent.
-Asia-Pacific shares outside Japan rose 0.8 percent, with Taiwanese shares at a 2 1/2-year high.
+Overall, MSCI's world equity index, which tracks shares in 45 countries, was up 0.3 percent, and the MSCI emerging market index was up 0.8 percent.

 With investors' immediate fears of military confrontation reduced, attention shifted to what action the ECB might take.